Tarneit

 Tarneit (/'tɑːnit/) is a suburb in Melbourne, Victoria, Australia, 25 km west of Melbourne's Central Business District, located within the City of Wyndham local government area.
 Tarneit recorded a population of 56,370 at the 2021 census.

 Located near another emerging suburb, Truganina, Tarneit is estimated to increase to a population of over 63,000 by 2031.

 History

+The Boonwurrung people of the Kulin nation were the first inhabitants of the area now known as Tarneit.

-Settlement of the area dates to the 1830s when Tarneit was used as agricultural grazing land.
+European settlement of the area dates to the 1830s when Tarneit was used as agricultural grazing land.
 Tarneit was named when it was surveyed in 1839–1840 and comes from the Wathaurong word for the colour white.

+Tarneit remained rural and sparsely populated until large scale residential subdivision began in earnest until the early 2000s.
 The road network was largely planned in a square mile grid pattern and still forms the basis of the arterial road network today.

-Large scale residential subdivision did not begin until the 1990s.
+One of the few European cultural heritage sites in Tarneit is Doherty's House on Dohertys Road, built of bluestone in the 1870s.
+Although gutted by a 1969 fire, the walls and chimney remain standing.
+The Council plans to repair the building and turn it into a café.

 Land use

 Tarneit has mostly been used as agricultural grazing land.
 However this landscape has been rapidly changing due to urban sprawl, especially in the southern part of Tarneit, including from nearby suburbs such as Hoppers Crossing, Truganina, Wyndham Vale and Werribee.